Agoric/documentation/smart-contracts-tutorial/first-contract.md

 `build` and its `E` and `log` arguments as well as the `setup` function below are part of the vats API This is all defined in https://github.com/Agoric/swingset The only important part is that `E` is a function that gives access to remote objects in a way that's convenient to write.
-The remote object is called a "presence"
-Eventually, this pattern will be replace by the future infix-bang syntax https://github.com/Agoric/proposal-infix-bang
+The remote object is called a "presence" Eventually, this pattern will be replace by the future infix-bang syntax https://github.com/Agoric/proposal-infix-bang

 As far as swingset is concerned, the `build` function can return anything.
-For the purpose of usage by cosmic-swingset (https://github.com/Agoric/cosmic-swingset), the `build` function of the demo vat is expected to return an object with 2 functions `startup` and `createDemoClientBundle`.
-Each function is always called only once and always `startup` first, then `createDemoClientBundle`
+For the purpose of usage by cosmic-swingset (https://github.com/Agoric/cosmic-swingset), the `build` function of the demo vat is expected to return an object with 2 functions `startup` and `createPixelBundle`.
+Each function is always called only once and always `startup` first, then `createPixelBundle`

 */
 function build(E, log) {
-  // this variable is shared by both functions, initialized in startup and used in createDemoClientBundle let sharedGame;
+  // this variable is shared by both functions, initialized in startup and used in createPixelBundle let sharedGame;

   // the startup function is passed an object representing a presence of the contract host
-  // The contract host runs in a differ vat.
-At some point in this tutorial, this different vat will be executed by a blockchain async function startup(host) {
+  // The contract host runs in a different vat.
+At some point in this tutorial, this different vat will
+  // be executed by a blockchain async function startup(host) {
     // installing the contract...
     const guess37Installation = await E(host).install({